What is a “food forest”?

 How can I get involved?

-You can contact us here and let us know how you would like to get involved.
-Pending permits and funding, we hope to have volunteer work parties near the end of December.
-Now is the perfect time to engage friends and neighbors in conversations about the food forest.
+You can join us for community events and volunteer workdays.
+Now is the perfect time to engage friends and neighbors in conversations about the food forest phase 2 expansion!
 The future of the project depends on the extent to which it is loved, protected, and nourished by the greater community.
+Please contact us here and let us know how you would like to get involved.

-The pilot project site is located on the west side of the Rebekah Baines Johnson (RBJ) Center, at I-35 and the Colorado River.
+The FBFF is located on the west side of the Rebekah Baines Johnson (RBJ) Center, at I-35 and the Colorado River.
+It is south of the Festival Beach Community Garden.
 Phase 1, approved under the Holly Shores Master Plan, is the westernmost two-thirds of an acre.
-The full site covers 2.43 acres:
+The full site covers 2.43 acres.

-How did you find the land for Festival Beach Food Forest?
+What is next for the Festival Beach Food Forest?

 How is the Food Forest project being funded?